Lie group–Lie algebra correspondence: The Lie algebra of a Lie group

 where $L_g: G \to G$ is defined by $L_g(x) = gx$ and $(dL_g)_h: T_h G \to T_{gh} G$ is the differential of $L_g$ between tangent spaces.

 Let $\operatorname{Lie}(G)$ be the set of all left-translation-invariant vector fields on G. It is a real vector space.
-Moreover, it is closed under Lie bracket; i.e., $[X, Y]$ is left-translation-invariant if X, Y are.
+Moreover, it is closed under the Lie bracket of vector fields; i.e., $[X, Y]$ is a left-translation-invariant vector field if X and Y are.
 Thus, $\operatorname{Lie}(G)$ is a Lie subalgebra of the Lie algebra of all vector fields on G and is called the Lie algebra of G. One can understand this more concretely by identifying the space of left-invariant vector fields with the tangent space at the identity, as follows: Given a left-invariant vector field, one can take its value at the identity, and given a tangent vector at the identity, one can extend it to a left-invariant vector field.
 This correspondence is one-to-one in both directions, so is bijective.
 Thus, the Lie algebra can be thought of as the tangent space at the identity and the bracket of X and Y in $T_e G$ can be computed by extending them to left-invariant vector fields, taking the bracket of the vector fields, and then evaluating the result at the identity.

-There is also another incarnation of $\operatorname{Lie}(G)$ as the Lie algebra of primitive elements of the Hopf algebra of distributions on G with support at the identity element; for this, see #Related constructions below.
+There is also another incarnation of $\operatorname{Lie}(G)$ as the Lie algebra of primitive elements of the Hopf algebra of distributions on G with support at the identity element; for this, see Related constructions below.